-How Grammarly's Tone Detector Uses AI to Analyze Your Written Communications
+How Grammarly's Email Tone Checker Uses AI to Optimize Your Communications

 Have you ever quickly fired off an email to a co-worker and then immediately worried that you sounded too blunt?
 Or maybe you boldly texted the guy you went on a date with last night, only to later fear that you sounded desperate.
 We all ask ourselves this question as we write emails, texts and social media posts every day: How do I sound?